Heidsieck & Co

 Heidsieck & Co "Monopole" is a champagne house located in the Champagne region of France.

 History

-It was founded in 1785 by Florens-Louis Heidsieck.
-Following the death of the founder in 1828, the successors were his relatives Henri-Louis Walbaum, Frédéric-Auguste Delius and Christian Heidsieck.
+The house was founded in 1785 by Florens-Louis Heidsieck.
+Following the death of the founder in 1828, the successors were his three nephews Henri-Louis Walbaum, Frédéric-Auguste Delius and Christian Heidsieck.

-In 1838 after several disagreements, the three nephews decide to part ways.
-Henri Louis Walbaum (1813–1883) continued the business alone, joining forces with his brother-in-law Auguste Heidsieck (1796–1870).
-The company name therefore changed to "Walbaum Heidsieck & Co."
+In 1838 after several disagreements, the nephews decide to part ways, and Christian Heidsieck went on to found the Piper-Heidsieck house.
+Henri Louis Walbaum (1813–1883) continued the business alone, joining forces with his brother-in-law Auguste Heidsieck (1796–1870), and the company name changed to "Walbaum Heidsieck & Co."

-In 1860 Henri Louis Walbaum and Auguste Heidsieck established the trademark "Monopole".
-Following the death of Auguste Heidsieck, in 1870 the company Veuve Heidsieck et Co., heirs to Heidsieck & Co, operated under the leadership of his widow for a few years.
+In 1860 Henri-Louis Walbaum and Auguste Heidsieck established the trademark "Monopole".
+Following the death of Auguste Heidsieck, in 1870 the company Veuve Heidsieck et Co., heirs to Heidsieck & Co., operated under the leadership of his widow for a few years.
 Her successor was Florens Walbaum, who became the first chairman of the Syndicat du Commerce des Vins de Champagne from 1882 until his death in 1893.